Kiran0000/MyJenkins/README.md

 # MyJenkins

-This is to test the immigration of git hub with jenkins and also to refresh the git concepts
+This is to test the intigration of git hub with jenkins and also to refresh the git concepts